bgorlick/lightning-rfc/bolts/onion-protocol.md

 The packet construction is performed in reverse order of the route, i.e., the last hop's operations are applied first.

-The end-to-end payload field is initialized by the actual payload, padding it with one `0x7F` byte followed by `0xFF` bytes for a total length to 1024 bytes.
+The end-to-end payload field is initialized with the payload, the encoding of the payload is out of the scope of this specification.
 The per-hop payload is initialized with 400 `0x00` bytes.
 The routing info is initialized with 800 `0x00` bytes.
 The next address and the HMAC are initialized to 20 `0x00` bytes each.